cc-archive/open-ledger/README.md

 * Image URLs and metadata
 * Human image-level annotations (validation set)

-(as of 11 Oct 16 we aren't yet including the machine annotations)

-2. Run the database import script:
+2. Run the database import script as a Django management command:

 The script expects: